Sword of Destiny: ""

 Geralt saves the merchant Yurga from monsters that had toppled Yurga's cart, after exacting the Law of Surprise from him.
 Geralt defeats the monsters but is severely wounded.
 Yurga puts him in his cart and gives Geralt one of his healing potions, which knocks Geralt unconscious and causes him to dream of memories.

 In the first, Geralt spends Beltane with Yennefer, who says that they can't stay together, which he accepts.
 In the next, Geralt visits Cintra six years after his visit in 'A Question of Price'.
 He notices children playing in the moat of the castle.
 Calanthe allows him to guess which child is Pavetta's, who died with Duny in a shipwreck, and take it, but will not tell him if he is correct.
-She has learned of the witcher's training and is afraid of what will happen to her grandchild if taken.
+She has learned of the risks involved in training a child to become a witcher and is afraid of what will happen to her grandchild if taken.
 Geralt however had no intentions to call in his promise, wanting to look into the face of destiny and understand.
 Geralt explains that he was abandoned by his sorceress mother, not claimed by the witcher's Law of Surprise, and still doesn't believe in destiny.
 Believing Pavetta had a son, he claims the son isn't playing in the moat and leaves.